 Got a question?
 Check out the frequently asked questions below!
-If you don’t see your question here, you can email us at firstname.lastname@example.org or fill out the contact us form.
+If you don’t see your question here, send an email to email@example.com or fill out the contact us form.

 Will CD-ROM Fossil ever host downloads for abandonware video games?